smittaldm7/laravel_property_match_app/README.txt

 http://127.0.0.1:8000/property/create
-can create a new property You will get all requirement matches on submitting
+can create a new property You will get all requirement matches on submitting.
+Top match precent will be on top

 http://127.0.0.1:8000/requirement/create
-can create a new requirement You will get all requirement matches on submitting
+can create a new requirement You will get all requirement matches on submitting.
+Top match precent will be on top

 Tables = Property, Requirement, Property_Requirement_Match